InvisibleTiger/InvisibleTiger/README.md

 - ⚡ Fun fact: ...
 <p align="center">
-  🤖 Robots are our friends and they equally have the right to takeover the world as humans did.
+  🤖 Robots are our friends and they equally have the right to take over the world as humans did.
 </p>

 - 🕸️ My Projects ...